Air India modifies in-flight alcohol service policy | Business

 - India

-The Tata group-owned airline has been slapped with penalties in the last few days by DGCA for the unruly behaviour of passengers onboard two international flights for reporting lapses.
+The Tata group-owned airline has been slapped with penalties in the last few days by DGCA in connection with the unruly behaviour of passengers onboard two international flights.

-The exact changes in the revised policy could not be immediately ascertained.

-According to the revised policy, guests should not be permitted to drink alcohol unless served by the cabin crew and that the cabin crew be attentive to identifying guests that might be consuming their own alcohol.
+According to the revised policy issued on January 19, guests should not be permitted to drink alcohol unless served by the cabin crew and that the cabin crew be attentive to identifying guests that might be consuming their own alcohol.

 ''Service of alcoholic beverages must be carried out in a reasonable and safe manner.
 This includes tactfully refusing to (further) serve a guest alcohol,'' as per the policy.